KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 At the most fundamental level, blockchain data is advanced only through transactions.
 A blockchain itself is but a list of transactions, bound into blocks.
 By design, each transaction must be confirmed by the consensus mechanism.

 Therefore, all decentralized data that a developer wishes to create or use with their arbitrary code must first be added to a transaction.
-This transaction is then passed through the consensus mechanism and, assuming the transaction is accepted, the data-bearing transaction is finally added to the blockchain.
+This transaction is then passed through the consensus mechanism.
+Transactions that are successfully confirmed are finally added to the blockchain, and therefore the data is also added.

 To take advantage of this functionality, a developer adds customized source code to the Antara framework to form a new module.
-Whenever a relevant transaction occurs on the blockchain, the consensus mechansim calls the module to execute its arbitrary code, validates the logical conditions and fulfillments that are found in the relevant CC transaction, and either confirms or denies the addition of this transaction to the blockchain.
+Whenever a relevant transaction occurs on the blockchain, the consensus mechansim calls the developer's module, executes the arbitrary code, validates the logical conditions and fulfillments related to the transaction, and either confirms or denies the transaction.

-To simplify this process, the developer must build their module such that each CC-related transaction returns a boolean value as a part of the final results.
-If the returned boolean value is `true`, the Smart Chain's consensus mechanism will approve the transaction and add it to the Smart Chain's transaction history.
+To simplify this process, Antara requires that the developer build their module such that each CryptoConditions (CC) transaction returns a boolean value as a part of the final results.
+If the returned boolean value is `true`, the Smart Chain's consensus mechanism will approve the transaction.
 If `false`, naturally, the consensus mechanism will ignore the attempted transaction.

 With this framework in place, the developer can also add any other data to be saved as a part of the transaction.
 This data is included in a special part of the transaction called an OP_RETURN, or opreturn for short.
+Also, not only does the Antara module contain arbitary source code, but the CC transaction itself can have simple scripts. (?)

-Through Antara, the developer receives a powerful tool for creating and executing decentralized arbitrary code, and securely adding arbitrary data to their Smart Chain.
-A developer can add data to any transaction, and their Smart Chain can utilize this data in future executions of arbitrary logic.
-The only requirement is that the arbitrary logic return a meaningful boolean value as a part of the final result.
+Through Antara, the developer receives a powerful tool for creating and executing decentralized arbitrary code.
+A developer can add data to any transaction, and their Smart Chain can utilize this data in future executions of arbitrary code.
+The primary requirement is that the arbitrary code return a meaningful boolean value as a part of the final result.

 #### Building an Antara Module is Harder Than Creating a Balance-Based Smart Contract

 Antara modules are fundamentally different than the "smart contracts" that are familiar on other blockchain platforms.
 The key difference is that Antara modules directly rely on ["unspent transactions,"](https://komodoplatform.com/whats-utxo/) which are called "utxos" for short.
-Smart contracts, on the other hand, rely on the total funds held within an address.
+Smart contracts, on the other hand, rely on the total balance of funds held within an address.

 Utxo-based modules are harder to create than balance-based smart contracts.
 However, utxo-based modules result in dramatically more powerful and secure functionality, as they leverage the existing Bitcoin-utxo system.

-For example, with balance-based smart contracts, a bug in the smart-contract language could result in terrible events, such as the malicious printing of new coins in a smart contract, or the draining of all funds within a shared contract.
+For example, with balance-based smart contracts, a bug in the smart-contract language can result in terrible events, such as the malicious printing of new coins in a smart contract, or the draining of all funds within a shared contract.
 Events such as these can happen even when the smart-contract author is a competent developer.

 In a utxo-based module, the risk of such events is exponentially reduced.
 The reason utxo-based modules are more secure is that every update of the blockchain's state must be executed as a transaction, and therefore the data must pass the normal rules of consensus.

-Komodo is based on the Bitcoin protocol, and therefore Komodo's Smart Chain consensus mechanisms are built on the most rigorously tested and heavily supported software in the industry.
+Komodo is based on the Bitcoin protocol, and therefore Komodo's Smart Chain consensus mechanism is built on the most rigorously tested and heavily supported software in the industry.
 Balance-based smart contracts cannot compare to this level of security.

-As the developer engages with Antara module development, they can learn how utxo-based modules allow for increased speed in achieving consensus, greater simplicity in software architecture, more flexible functionality between Smart Chains, and more features.
+As the developer engages with Antara module development, they can learn how utxo-based modules allow for increased speed in achieving consensus, greater simplicity in software architecture, more flexible functionality between Smart Chains, and many more superior features.

 #### A Brief Look at an Antara Module Template